MusicalPatterns/musical-patterns/README.md

 Install a new pattern repo as a submodule.

+`make share PATTERN=some-pattern`

+Replace the basic configuration files in a pattern repo with the standards.

+`make share PATTERN=ALL`

+Replace the basic configuration files in all pattern repos with the standards.

 `make snapshot PATTERN=some-pattern`

 Update the snapshot for a pattern.
 This snapshot is used by the snapshot test to ensure the pattern stays locked down unless you mean to change it.